-Explain- We are going to sing a song to help us learn everyone's name.
+We are going to sing a song to help us learn everyone's name.
 When your name is called, you get to stand up and wave.

+Where is (child's name)

-Where is · (child's name Whore ic (child's namo
+Where is (child's name)

+(Hold hand over eyes as if searching)